 Acquisitions have historically been an important element of our overall corporate strategy and use of capital.
-For example, in November 2017, we acquired certain assets relating to the auto insurance, home insurance and mortgage verticals of Katch, LLC.
-Any future acquisitions, investments or divestitures could be material to our financial condition and results of operations.
+For example, in October 2018, we acquired AmOne Corp., and in November 2017, we acquired certain assets relating to the auto insurance, home insurance and mortgage verticals of Katch, LLC.
+Any of our acquisitions, investments or divestitures could be material to our financial condition and results of operations.
 We may evaluate and enter into discussions regarding a wide array of potential strategic transactions.
 The process of integrating an acquired company, business or technology has created, and will continue to create, unforeseen operating difficulties and expenditures.
 Our failure to address these risks or other problems encountered in connection with our past or future acquisitions and investments could cause us to fail to realize the anticipated benefits of such acquisitions or investments, incur unanticipated liabilities and harm our business generally.

-Future acquisitions could also result in dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities, amortization expense, impairment of goodwill or restructuring charges, any of which could harm our financial condition or results.
-Also, the anticipated benefit of many of our acquisitions may not materialize.
-In connection with a disposition of assets or a business, we may agree to provide indemnification for certain potential liabilities or retain certain liabilities or obligations, which may adversely impact our financial condition or results.
+Our acquisitions could also result in dilutive issuances of our equity securities, the incurrence of debt or deferred purchase price obligations, contingent liabilities, amortization expense, impairment of goodwill or restructuring charges, any of which could harm our financial condition or results.
+For example, under our acquisition agreement with the former owner of AmOne, we are required to pay up to \$8.0 million in additional post-closing payments, payable in equal semi-annual installments over a two year period, with the first installment payable six-months following the date of closing, October 1, 2018.
+Also, the anticipated benefit of many of our acquisitions or mesults.
+In connection with a disposition of assets or a business, we may agree to provide indemnification for certain potential liabilities or relian certain liabilities or obligations, which may adversely impact our financial condition or results.